Blog Post

 Cunnington Excavation plan 1929

 Sadly, Woodhenge shows us yet another illustration of flawed science in archaeology.
-Even with a ‘second rate’ excavation report from the 1920s, modern archaeologists conclude that this structure was a single-story house – a slightly grander feature than the traditional ‘iron age’ house.
+Even with a ‘second-rate’ excavation report from the 1920s, modern archaeologists conclude that this structure was a single-story house – a slightly grander feature than the traditional ‘Iron Age’ house.
 This is simply nonsense.
-If we look closely at the evidence presented here, we obtain a different and more accurate conclusion about the nature of this structure.
+If we look closely at the evidence presented here, we reach a different, more accurate conclusion about the nature of this structure.

-Firstly, if we look at the site’s layout (which lacks much detail), we can see from these original excavation plans the scale of this understatement, as the existing ‘concrete’ posts on the site are far too small.
-The most recent photo was from the excavation by Pollard in 2007, which indicates that these posts are at least five times larger than the current representations.
+Firstly, if we look at the site’s layout (which lacks detail), we can see from the original excavation plans the extent of this understatement, as the existing ‘concrete’ posts on the site are far too small.
+The most recent photo, from Pollard’s 2007 excavation, indicates that these posts are at least five times larger than the current representations.

-The following fact that goes unanswered is the reason for the large post-hole ramps.
-You don’t take time to put 32 ramps into the soil unless it is essential, as you just added at least another month to the building work for the site and 500 working hours.
-What archaeologists have missed (or failed to mention) is in which direction these ramps were cut – as it tells us more than the entire excavation report by Cunnington.
+The following fact, left unanswered, is the reason for the large post-hole ramps.
+You don’t take the time to install 32 ramps in the soil unless it is essential, as you’ve just added at least another month to the site’s building work and 500 working hours.
+What archaeologists have missed (or failed to mention) is in which direction these ramps were cut, as it tells us more than the entire excavation report by Cunnington.

 The massive 4 – 5 ft pine posts of the 16 postholes (known as the C Ring) would weigh 214kg per foot of length.
-Therefore, a sizeable healthy person could pick up one foot of pine and place it in a hole without assistance or a need for a ramp.
+Therefore, a sizeable, healthy person could pick up one foot of pine and place it in a hole without assistance or a ramp.

 Consequently, an eight-foot pine tree trunk could easily be placed on the shoulders of 8 people and put straight into the hole, which is the current estimation by archaeologists for a single-storey structure.
 Therefore, the empirical evidence suggests they are wrong, and the pole was much more significant.

-We have seen at Stonehenge similar ramps not by the 4-tonne bluestones but by the Sarsen stones that weighed an average of 25-tonnes (the trilithons are 35-tonnes) but half the size of these ramps.
+We have seen similar ramps at Stonehenge, not by the 4-tonne bluestones but by the Sarsen stones, which averaged 25 tonnes (the trilithons are 35 tonnes), though half the size of these ramps.

 A 25-tonne pine post of width between 4 – 5 ft would be 39m long or 128ft, and a 35-tonne pine tree is about 177ft long.
 But do Pine trees grow that tall?
-Longleat Forest is just down the road from Durrington Walls; there are pine trees within this forest.
+Longleat Forest is just down the road from Durrington Walls; it contains pine trees.
 These trees grow to nearly 200ft tall.

 Woodhenge aerial view

-Woodhenge post holes much larger than the concrete posts on the site!
+Woodhenge post holes are much larger than the concrete posts on the site!

-Moreover, the site plan also gives us another clue about the length of these poles.
-If to look carefully at the angle of the ramps into the giant postholes, you will notice that they are not all facing the same direction.
+Moreover, the site plan provides another clue about the length of these poles.
+If you look carefully at the angle of the ramps into the giant postholes, you will notice that they are not all facing the same direction.
 The only logical reason for that is if you erect the pine poles in a set order so that they would not hit or interfere with each other when attempting to erect the posts.

 This allows us to come to some remarkable conclusions about the construction and the process of how it was built: